CCI-MOC/hil/docs/network-drivers.md

    # configure
    # vlan 2-4093
 ```
+Note: VLAN range for the Dell N3000 is shorter than the other switches'.

 2. HIL uses ssh to connect to these switches.
 Configure the switch to accept ssh connections.